-To ensure we're meeting our targets and staying on track to achieve the objectives of the UFS, a Monitoring and Evaluation Program (MEP) will track progress and success.
-The MEP will be developed by the internal working group.

-The objectives of the UFS are designed to be specific, measurable, actionable, realistic, and timebound to ensure progress toward targets can be effectively measured and reported and adapted if needed.
+A Monitoring and Evaluation Program (MEP) will be established by the working group to track the progress and relative success of the UFS actions and assess whether the City is meeting the goals and objectives.
+The objectives of the UFS are specific, measurable, actionable, realistic and time-bound to ensure progress toward targets can be effectively measured and reported and adapted if needed.